 Health-focused Management

-The Mitsui Chemicals Group has set forth the promotion of the happiness and fulfillment of employees in the Group Mission.
+The Mitsui Chemicals Group has set forth the promoting of the happiness and fulfillment of employees in the Corporate Mission.
 We believe that “healthy employees lead to the happiness of the employees and their family, bringing greater work value and joy.
 This establishes the foundation of the Group and contributes to the local community and the sustainable growth of society.”
 Based on this belief, the Mitsui Chemicals Group has adopted the following as its vision: “To engage in health-focused management that autonomously promotes occupational health and worker health by enhancing tangible measures, such as improving work environments and facilities where employees can maintain good health at work, and enabling employees to pursue intangible measures that focus on health management and promotion.”

-We have established our Company rules (occupational health regulations) that set out the basic provisions for occupational health.
+We have established our company rules (occupational health regulations) that set out the basic provisions for occupational health.
 Founded on the basic philosophy that employee well-being is directly linked to the Company's well-being, we are actively involved in occupational health measures that include health management to prevent work-related diseases, and creating good working environments that are adapted to our employees, as well as supporting our employees in their individual activities to maintain their well-being.

 Mitsui Chemicals' Health-focused Management (conceptual diagram)